-Islamic Awareness Month aims to educate students, faculty and staff about the culture and religion of Islam in order to promote diversity, build understanding, and overcome misconceptions.
-It focuses primarily on building bridges within the Georgia Tech community regardless of religious affiliation, race, or ethnicity.
-It consists of multiple on campus events which displayed different facets of the faith, and appealed to a diverse audience through the Unveiling the Veil, Fast-A-Thon, speakers, and an Islamic Trivia Table.
+Islamic Awareness Month aims to educate students, faculty and staff about the culture and religion of Islam in order to promote diversity, build understanding, and trump misconceptions.
+It will primarily focus on building bridges within the Georgia Tech community regardless of religious affiliation, race, or ethnicity.
+It of multiple events on campus which will display different facets of the faith, and appeal to a diverse audience like the Unveiling the Veil, Fast-A-Thon, speakers, and an Islamic Trivia Table.

 Women’s Leadership Conference

 The Women's Leadership Conference is a means to celebrate, recognize, and learn more about the strong leadership exhibited by women of the Georgia Tech community.
 The one-day conference offers workshops, speakers and discussions aimed at training female leaders on area campuses and in the Atlanta community.
 The new group of Georgia Tech students making up this year’s planning committee is eager to organize a successful and impactful conference again this year.

 Aiming to present a unique concert experience that connects the audience to the contemporary music, the Georgia Tech Symphony Orchestra presents the Cafe Momus concert series.
 Set in an intimate performance space, Cafe Momus will feature "Façade - An Entertainment" by poet Edith Sitwell with accompanying music by composer William Walton during their concert this Spring.

 Sting Hunger Now